 “From a parent’s perspective, discovering your child has AAOCA is shocking and stressful.
 Everyday life and the management of things that were once normal, like sports and exercise, now create an immense amount of fear and anxiety.
 And because there is currently not a clear roadmap for treatment, parents must make life and death decisions and assess lifestyle risks the best they can for their individual child.
 That’s why studies that can capture patient-centered outcomes research and create a network for those with AAOCA are so vitally important,” reports CARE Collaborative Patient Parent Partners.

-Carlos Mery, MD, MPH, UT Health Austin congenital heart surgeon and Surgical Director of the Coronary Anomalies Program at the Texas Center for Pediatric and Congenital Heart Disease, will lead the project in collaboration with the Value Institute for Health and Care at The University of Texas at Austin Dell Medical School and McCombs School of Business.
+Carlos Mery, MD, MPH, UT Health Austin congenital heart surgeon and Surgical Director of the Coronary Anomalies Program within the Texas Center for Pediatric and Congenital Heart Disease, a clinical partnership between UT Health Austin and Dell Children’s Medical Center, will lead the project in collaboration with the Value Institute for Health and Care at The University of Texas at Austin Dell Medical School and McCombs School of Business.

 Co-investigators at The University of Texas at Austin include Keren Hasbani, MD, and Alexandra Lamari-Fisher, PhD, from UT Health Austin and Dell Children’s, Kathy Carberry and Chris Ulack from the Value Institute for Health and Care, and Kate Taylor and Liz McCullum from the Health Transformation and Design Program in Congenital Heart Disease.
 Meena Nathan, MD, will be the site Principal Investigator (PI) at Boston Children’s Hospital, Julie Brothers, MD, will be the site PI at Children’s Hospital of Philadelphia, and Silvana Molossi, MD, will be the site PI at Texas Children’s Hospital.